naviqore/documentation/Writerside/topics/raptor-xx.md

 ## Visual Studio Diagnostic Tools

-We used the Visual Studio Diagnostic Tool to analyze performance.
+We used the Visual Studio Diagnostic Tool to analyze performance and to improve the efficiency of our C++ code.
 The **Visual Studio Diagnostic Tools** are a powerful set of profiling and debugging features integrated into the Visual Studio IDE.
 These tools allow developers to monitor, analyze, and optimize the performance of their applications, including C++ code.
 By leveraging these tools, you can gain deeper insights into how your program behaves at runtime, helping you identify and resolve performance bottlenecks and resource management issues.

-### Key Features for C++ Code

-1. **Performance Profiling**:
+### Performance Analysis in RaptorXX

+The Visual Studio Diagnostic Tools were utilized to analyze and optimize the performance of the RaptorXX project.

-- The profiling tools provide detailed performance metrics such as CPU usage, memory allocation, and execution time of different code sections.
-This helps in identifying functions or loops that consume excessive processing time or memory.
+- **Performance Profiling**: Provides detailed metrics such as CPU usage, memory allocation, and execution time, helping identify performance bottlenecks.

-2. **Memory Usage Analysis**:

-- The diagnostic tools track memory allocations in the running C++ application.
-This is especially useful for detecting memory leaks, inefficient memory usage, or unexpected allocations, ensuring the program remains efficient and stable.
+- **Memory Usage Analysis**: Tracks memory allocations to detect leaks, inefficient usage, or unexpected allocations, ensuring stability.

-3. **CPU Usage**:

-- The CPU usage tool allows to see how much processing time the code consumes, and which parts of the code are responsible for high CPU loads.
-This enables to focus optimization efforts on the most critical areas.
+- **CPU Usage**: Monitors CPU load to focus optimization efforts on critical code areas.

 - [Optimizing Code Using Profiling Tools](https://learn.microsoft.com/en-us/visualstudio/profiling/optimize-code-using-profiling-tools?view=vs-2022&source=recommendations).